Hillary Clinton endorses Joe Biden: 'I am thrilled to be part of your campaign'

 “Just think of what a difference it would make right now if we had a president who not only listened to the science, put fact over fiction, but brought us together, showed the kind of compassion and caring that we need from our president and which Joe Biden has been exemplifying throughout his entire life,” Clinton emphasized.

-And taking a shot at President Trump, who beat her in an 2016 presidential election upset victory to win the White House, Clinton “think of what it would mean if we had a real president, not just somebody who plays one on TV.”
+And taking a shot at President Trump, who beat her in the 2016 presidential election, Clinton said “think of what it would mean if we had a real president, not just somebody who plays one on TV.”

+The event came amid the allegations of past sexual assault leveled against Biden by former staffer Tara Reade.
+Biden’s campaign has denied the allegations, but the candidate did not address them during the town hall on Tuesday.

 Ahead of the endorsement, which was confirmed by Fox News earlier in the day, the Trump campaign took aim at both Democrats.